sidsinr/Space-Impact-Web/README.md

 ## Future Plans
 1. Addition of sound effects.
 Currently the game has no audio.
 2. A leaderboard for storing the high-scores.
 3. A more modern looking colorful art for the game, but preserving the originality of the game.
-Adding the parallax scrolling to the background for creating depth.
+Adding the parallax scrolling to the background for creating an effect of depth.

 ## Disclaimer
 Space Impact is a trademark of Nokia Inc. All rights reserved with Nokia Inc. This personal project is only for the educational purpose of learning Javascript and HTML Canvas; and it is no way intended for any commercial use or distribution.